What Is a Stockbroker?

 A stockbroker is an individual or company that buys and sells stocks on behalf of investors, essentially acting as a middleman between the buyer and seller of a security.

-The term stockbroker can refer to a number of professionals and firms, and it's important to understand how they differ and how to determine the best way to invest your money.
+The term stockbroker can be used to refer to several types of professionals and firms, and it's important to understand how each one differs and how to determine the best way to invest your money.

 What Is a Stockbroker?

 A stockbroker helps facilitate investment transactions on behalf of their clients.
 A stockbroker can be an investment advisor or manager who works independently or for a brokerage firm.
+They buy, trade and sell stocks on behalf of their clients via market exchanges, like the New York Stock Exchange (NYSE) or the Nasdaq.
 You can make trade requests with an individual stockbroker or simply trust them to manage your portfolio with your best interests in mind.

 How Do Stockbrokers Make Money?